Start here

-1 ) Do I earn 80% or less of the Area Median Income (AMI)?
+1 ) Do you earn 115% or less of the Area Median Income (AMI)?

-To qualify to purchase an Upper Valley MEND home, your household must earn less than 80% of Chelan County's area median income.
-Use the chart below to determine if your family financially qualifies.
-Be sure to combine the incomes of all earners in the household.
+To qualify to purchase an Upper Valley MEND home, your household must earn less than 115% of Chelan County's area median income (AMI).
+For some homes, your household must earn less than 80% AMI.
+The chart below shows the income limits for each category by household size.
 Income is calculated based on gross (pre-tax) income.

-2 ) Do I have enough income to cover the costs of owning a home?
+2 ) Do you have enough income to cover the costs of owning a home?

 Costs may include mortgage payments, taxes, insurance, the ground lease fee, and maintenance of the home.
 Sometimes condominium or homeowner’s association dues are required.
 Once you purchase your home, your total housing payment should not exceed 35% of your monthly gross income.

-3 ) Am I eligible for a mortgage?
+3 ) Are you eligible for a mortgage?

-4 ) Have I lived or worked in the Upper Valley for at least 1 year in my life?
+4 ) Have you lived or worked in the Upper Valley for at least one year of your life?

 Applicants on the waitlist will be prioritized for open homes if they have lived or worked in the Upper Valley for at least one year at any point in their life.
 The Upper Valley is defined as the same boundaries as the Cascade School District: Leavenworth, Peshastin, Dryden, Plain, Lake Wenatchee, Blewett Pass, and Stevens Pass.

-6 ) Will the Community Land Trust (CLT) home be my only home?
+6 ) Will the Community Land Trust (CLT) home be your only home?

 We require that the Community Land Trust Home be your only home at the start of the purchasing process and during your ownership.

-1 ) Contact our Housing Manager, Kathia Wan (kathia@uvmend.org) to set up an appointment.
-Together, you will review the program requirements to ensure purchasing an affordable home is right for you.
+2) After you submit the eligibility form, Housing Program Manager Kathia Wan will contact you to join a homeownership orientation meeting.
+Together, you will review the program requirements to ensure that purchasing a home is right for you.
+Kathia is fluent in English and Spanish.

 4 ) Attend a WSHFC-sponsored homebuyer education class to learn about the homebuying process from start to finish.